First, let’s clean up your plant. This allows the plant to direct its energy to new healthy growth.

 Too much soil moisture causes foliage to yellow and then brown, but severe dryness may brown your Norfolk quickly.

-Check the soil by hand, 2”-3” below the surface.
+Check the soil by hand, a few inches below the surface.
 Soil should be moist and cool–neither wet nor completely dry.
 Water your Norfolk Pine until the entire root area is moist.
 Let water run through the drainage hole into the saucer, taking care to empty excess water that has accumulated.
-Allow the top 2”-3” of soil to dry before watering again.
+Allow 25% of the soil volume to dry before watering again.

 If the soil is extremely dry all the way through the pot, a good soak is in order.
 If you are able to carry your plant to a sink or tub, fill it up with about 3-4″ of water.
 Place your Norfolk Pine in the basin (without the saucer) and allow it to soak up water through the drainage hole in the bottom of the pot for at least 45 min.
 Feel the top of the soil after your plant has been soaking–has the water reached the top 2-3” of soil?
 If not, water slightly from the top of the soil to help speed up the saturation.
 When your plant’s soil is adequately saturated, drain the sink/tub and allow the plant to rest while the soil drains thoroughly.